limbario/typescript-sdk/examples/simple/README.md

 This example shows how to embed an Android emulator in your web application.

+There are two parts to the example:

+* [backend](./backend) - A simple Node.js service that creates a new Android
+  instance with organization token and returns the instance details including the instance-specific connection token.

+* [frontend](./frontend) - A simple React application that calls the backend and runs the Android emulator instance via `RemoteControl` component from `@limbar/ui`.

 ## Running the example

-The [backend](./backend) is a simple Node.js service that creates a new Android instance and returns the connection token.

 1. You need to acquire a valid API token from Limbar and set it in the `.env` file.
    See [backend/.env.example](./backend/.env.example) for the required variables.